Franson33/articles/closure-based-architecture/index.md

 }
 ```

 Memoization is React's way of saying: "Don't create new closures unless you have to."
-However, remember that memoization is not guaranteed—React may choose to re-run a memoized callback, especially in development mode or strict mode.
+In production, memoized values persist until dependencies change.
+In development and Strict Mode, React may intentionally call your component twice and recreate memoized values to help detect unintended side effects.

 ## The Ripple Effect